The Choices you make in the market

 Alas it isn’t July all year long, so we have to turn to our pantry and freezers.

 The top of the list for the few canned items I buy is organic tomatoes, diced, whole and pureed.
 Buy your tomato paste in the little tubes and you’ll have less waste.
 Use what you want, and store the rest.
 I have a few recipes that require canned evaporated milk or canned sweetened condenses milk.
 There are organic varieties available at the health food stores, even in some supermarkets.
 Canned beans, look for low sodium, of all varieties are essential for a quick supper.
-Packaged, low-sodium mushroom and vegetable stock are available for a quick supper support system, and I never let myself run out of capers, anchovies, or tuna fish.
+Packaged, low-sodium mushroom and vegetable stock are available for a quick supper support system if you don’t freeze your own, and I never let myself run out of capers, anchovies, or tuna fish.

 A few quirky additions: In addition to the usual assortment of rices and pastas, beans and grains, flours and sweeteners, oils and vinegars, chili pastes and tahini, one can find a few less usual items on my shelves.
 You’ve got to have fun with your cooking!